Ashishkasaudhan/Aws-AppStream/README.md

 * Terraform version greater/equal to 1.2.9.
 * AwsCli
 ___
-## Terraform execution steps to create ImageBuilder
+## Terraform Execution Steps To Create ImageBuilder
 * Clone the git repo.
 * Go To AppStream-ImageBuilder Directory.
 * Update the variable into tfvars file as per your environment/requirement.